toriwasa/clline-python-sample/memory-bank/activeContext.md

 - Type safety is a primary concern

 ### Best Practices
-- Document all function signatures
+- ✅ Document all function signatures (implemented in UserAction and readers)
-- Validate DataFrames in constructors
+- ✅ Validate DataFrames in constructors (UserActionDataFrame)
-- Use properties for DataFrame access
+- ✅ Use properties for DataFrame access (df property)
-- Keep business logic pure and functional
+- Keep business logic pure and functional (pending use case implementation)
+- Use Iterator pattern for database reads (implemented in SQLite reader)